NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     alignment.

 outlier-removal-params (*double, double*) (default = 95.0, 3.0)
-    Outlier removal params to be used in filtering interest points and the disparity.
-The box-and-whisker algorithm is used with this percentage and factor.
+    Outlier removal params (percentage and factor) to be used in filtering interest points and the disparity with the box-and-whisker algorithm.
+Set the percentage to 100 to turn this off.

 disparity-range-expansion-percent (*integer*) (default = 20)
     Expand the disparity range estimated from interest points by this